 Write your Personal Statement

-In a personal statement of no more than 800 words, answer the questions below.
+In a personal statement of no more than 800 words, answer the questions below and discuss how they relate to the specific degree program you are applying for (MSTI-Connected Devices, MSTI-Robotics, Dual Degree-Connected Devices, Dual Degree-Robotics).
 This statement will serve as an example of your written communication skills.

-The Master of Science in Technology Innovation program prepares its graduates to become innovators in the global market for smart abd connected devices through an immersive, project-based curriculum focused on technology development, design thinking and entrepreneurial skills.
+The Master of Science in Technology Innovation program prepares its graduates to become innovators in the global market for connected devices or robotics through an immersive, project-based curriculum focused on technology development, design thinking, and entrepreneurial skills.

 - What excites you about this educational experience?